Jacob Meyers Player Props: Astros vs. Nationals

 Jacob Meyers At The Plate

-- In 26.5% of his games this year, Meyers has driven in at least one run.
-In six of those games (12.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- In 26.0% of his games this season, Meyers has had at least one RBI.
+He's picked up more than one in 12.0% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.